seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 #### Step 1: Download relevant software
 First, go to [this website](https://unity3d.com/get-unity/download/archive) and download this version(Unity 2018.4.18).
 Download unity hub and download the version of unity.

-Then, to go the [leap motion SDK webiste](https://developer.leapmotion.com/sdk-leap-motion-controller/) and download for you relevant OS system
+Then, to go the [leap motion SDK webiste](https://developer.leapmotion.com/sdk-leap-motion-controller/) and download for you relevant OS system.
+You will now be able to use the leap motion controllerfor your project.
+You also need to go to [this web]

 #### Step 2: unzip file and install unity